lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 ####	Philosophy
 -	Jeff Bridges & Bernie Glassman – The Dude & The Zen Master
--	Bhagavadgita
 -	Tara Brach – Radical Acceptance
 -	Alan de Botton – Religion for Atheists *
--	Dhammapadda
 -	Aldous Huxley – The Perennial Philosophy *
 -	Sam Harris – Waking Up
--	Walpota Rahula – What the Buddha Taught
 -	Seneca – Letters From A Stoic
 -	Max Tegmark – Our Mathematical Universe
 -	David Henry Thoreau – Walden
 -	Thich Nhat Hanh – Fear
--	Alan Watts – Become What You Are
 -	Alan Watts – The Way of Zen *
--	Alan Watts – The Wisdom of Insecurity

 ####	Meditation
 -	Shaila Catherine – Focused & Fearless